• Skip to primary navigation

 Home » Wild Herbs and Spices

-Meadowsweet flowers are mostly known for meadowsweet tea, but this incredible wildflower can be used as a substitute for almond flavoring in the kitchen.
-Read on and I'll explain how to use them in the kitchen.
+The queen of the meadow.
+A delicious plant steeped in history and lore, Meadowsweet flowers are mostly known for meadowsweet tea.
+There's a lot more to using this sweet herb, and the dried flowers can be used as a substitute for almond flavoring in the kitchen.
+Read on and I'll explain the fascinating history, traditional uses, and how you can use it at home.

 Foraged meadowsweet flowers from Minnesota